To configure your Timesheet settings, go to Settings > General Settings > Timesheet tab:

 Classifying Shifts on Timesheets

-When staff clock in or out, Tanda can record the Team an employee was working in.
-This is used for reporting inside Tanda and your payroll software.
+When staff clock in or out, Tanda can record the Team an employee was working in on their Timesheet.
+This is used for reporting inside Tanda and your Payroll software.
+This will allocate based on the Team the employee was rostered to and if they weren't rostered on, it will put them in their default Team on their profile.

-Tick “show an extra dropdown” if you would like an additional dropdown to show on timesheets for award interpretation or higher duties setups.
+Tick “show an extra dropdown” if you would like an additional dropdown to show on Timesheets for award interpretation or Higher Duties.
 If enabled, this will show a list of award tags that the employee can work.
-You can then set up shift specific award rules that correspond to the tag in this field.

 As with all the Settings, if you make any changes, don't forget to click Update Settings at the bottom to save.